Does the University favor graduate student unionization?

 Why does the University hold this view?

 We think that graduate students are first and foremost students.
-Graduate students come to the University for a world-class graduate education, not for the financial support the University provides through assistantships to allow them to pursue that education while minimizing financial hardship.
+Graduate students come to the University principally for a world-class graduate education.
+The financial support the University provides through assistantships and fellowships allows students to pursue that education while reducing the financial burden on students.
 The University is committed to promoting the success of all its students, including graduate students, while at the University and in their future careers.
 Research and teaching by graduate students are critical parts of the education and development of graduate students as experts in their domain.
 The mentoring, support, and advising provided by faculty that are critical for the success of graduate students are wholly different than a typical employment relationship.
 Employment is designed primarily to serve the company, not prepare people for success in their future endeavors, while graduate education is focused on the development of the student for the future.
 Therefore, we think that having the relationship between the University and its graduate students impeded by a union contract would not be in the best interests of the students or the University.

 We also think that the notion of a one-size-fits-all contract across all graduate students represents a poor and potentially disruptive model for structuring the relationship between graduate students and the University.
 Graduate students in different disciplines have different needs for education, training, and support.
 The possible sources for funding of graduate students also differ significantly across disciplines.
 For these reasons, different graduate programs in different schools have different requirements and expectations, and accommodate student needs differently.
 Trying to define standardized rules for all graduate students under one contract would be very complex and unlikely to serve graduate students effectively.